SouthWest Bell County VFD

 Command 1 is our Incident Command Vehicle which is driven by our Chief.

 This rig carries multiple tools and a medical bag, and the rear is set up to be a in-field Incident Command Office.

 The Chief responds to all large incidents including vehicle accidents, traumas, and fires.

 The small size and quickness helps to get our Chief on scene quickly to assess the situation and further guide incoming units.

-Engine 2 is our newest front line structural fire fighting rig.
+Engine 1 is our front line Structural fire fighting rig.

 This rig is a 2005 Freightliner with a M2 Chassis, seating 5 personnel.
 It is equipped with a 1,000 gallon water tank and a 1,250 GPM single stage pump, and all equipment necessary for structure fire fighting including a PP fan, NP fan, hand tools, generator, two LED light towers, chainsaw, K12, hose, and multiple air packs and air tanks.

 Engine 2 holds equipment for any type of rescue situation, includes EMS equipment, rescue ropes, combination Hurst tools, hand tools, This rig is our “first-out” for all car fires and it responds to all priority calls including EMS, vehicle accidents, rescues, grass fires for water supply, and structure fires.

 Booster 3 is one of our two quick attack booster trucks.
 It is a 2008 Ford F-350 4×4 single cab, seating two personnel.